lagerdata/demo-nucleo-f334r8/README.md

 ## Unit Tests
 To run an example unit-test for this project run the following:
-`lager testrun --serial-device /dev/ttyACM0 --hexfile Test/demo-nucleo-f334r8_test.hex`
+`lager testrun --serial-device /dev/ttyACM0 --hexfile _build/Unit-Tests/test_suites/test_example/test-example.hex`
 The results of the individual tests will be streamed back to the terminal.

-## Drone Setup
+## Github Actions
-To test Drone integration first make sure the demo repository is forked, then go to drone.app.lagerdata.com and 'Activate' the repository.
-There is already a .drone.yml in the project.
-You can open it to examine which test images will be flashed to the board and run.
-You can test a deploy by doing an empty commit, and then pushing to the remote repo.
-`git commit --allow-empty`
-`git push`
-You can view progress of the deploy by going to drone.app.lagerdata.com, selecting the demo repository, clicking on the latest commit, and choosing "Activity Feed".
+To setup a pipeline using Github Actions you need to have the folder structure `.github/workspace` at the top level of the repository.
+Inside the workspace folder place a .yml file telling github how to build and run your project.
+This demo includes a sample yml file that does the following:
+1) Pull any submodules
+2) Pull the desired docker image
+3) Build the project using a build command defined in the .lager file
+4) Run a unit test using
+5) Run a system test using lager python